Alfred7777/clickbait-frontend/README.md

-# clickbait-frontend
+# Czy to clickbait?
-Flutter web application for labeling clickbait data for AI project.
+Flutter web application for labelling clickbait data for machine learning project.